-Gross margin as a percent of revenue decreased 1.5 percentage points to 72.8 percent for the first three months of 2016 compared with the first three months of 2015.
+Gross margin as a percent of revenue decreased 2.6 percentage points to 72.9 percent for the second quarter of 2016 compared with the second quarter of 2015 and decreased 2.0 percentage points to 72.9 percent for the first six months of 2016 compared with the first six months of 2015.
 The decline was primarily due to a lower benefit from foreign exchange rates on international inventories sold and, to a lesser extent, the transfer of Erbitux commercialization rights in North America, partially offset by 2015 inventory step-up costs related to the acquisition of Novartis AH.

-Research and development expenses increased 17 percent to \$1.22 billion for the first three months of 2016 compared with the first three months of 2015.
-The increase was driven primarily by higher late-stage clinical development costs, including \$55.0 million in milestone payments to Incyte Corporation for the regulatory submissions of baricitinib in the U.S. and Europe.
+Research and development expenses increased 14 percent to \$1.34 billion for the second quarter of 2016 and increased 16 percent to \$2.56 billion for the first six months of 2016.
+The increase was driven primarily by higher late-stage clinical development costs, including a \$100.0 million charge related to a development milestone for AZD3293, a BACE inhibitor, in development with AstraZeneca UK Limited.
+The first six months of 2016 also included a charge of \$55.0 million for milestone payments to Incyte Corporation for the regulatory submissions of baricitinib in the U.S. and Europe.
+See Note 4 to the consolidated condensed financial statements for additional information.

-Marketing, selling, and administrative expenses decreased 3 percent to \$1.47 billion for the first three months of 2016 compared with the first three months of 2015.
-The decrease was due to the favorable impact of foreign exchange rates and lower litigation expenses, partially offset by expenses related to new products.
+Marketing, selling, and administrative expenses decreased 1 percent to \$1.62 billion for the second quarter of 2016 and decreased 2 percent to \$3.10 billion for the first six months of 2016.
+The decrease was primarily due to lower litigation expenses and reduced spending on late life-cycle products, partially offset by expenses related to new products.
+For the first six months of 2016, the favorable impact of foreign exchange rates also contributed to the decrease.

-There were no acquired IPR&D charges recognized in the first three months of 2016, compared with charges of \$256.0 million for the three months ended March 31, 2015.
-The charges for the first quarter of 2015 included a \$200.0 million payment to Pfizer following an FDA decision allowing the resumption of Phase III clinical trials for tanezumab and a \$56.0 million payment to Innovent associated with a collaboration to develop potential oncology therapies.
+There were no acquired IPR&D charges recognized in the second quarter and first six months of 2016, compared with charges of \$80.0 million and \$336.0 million for the second quarter of 2016 and first six months ended June 30, 2015, respectively.
+The charges for the second quarter of 2015 included a \$50.0 million payment to Hanmi related to an exclusive license and collaboration agreement for Hanmi's oral Bruton's tyrosine kinase inhibitor and a \$30.0 million payment to BioNTech related to the research collaboration to discover novel cancer immunotherapies.
+The first six months of 2015 also included a \$200.0 million payment to Pfizer following an FDA decision allowing the resumption of Phase III clinical trials for tanezumab and a \$56.0 million payment to Innovent associated with a collaboration to develop potential oncology therapies.
 See Notes 3 and 4 to the consolidated condensed financial statements for additional information.

-For the first three months of 2016 and 2015, we recognized asset impairment, restructuring, and other special charges of \$131.4 million and \$108.0 million, respectively.
-The 2016 charges were associated with asset impairments related to the closure of an animal health manufacturing facility in Ireland and integration costs related to the acquisition of Novartis AH.
-The 2015 charges primarily related to integration, severance costs, and intangible asset impairments due to product rationalization resulting from the acquisition of Novartis AH.
+We recognized asset impairment, restructuring, and other special charges of \$58.0 million and \$72.4 million in the second quarters of 2016 and 2015, respectively, related to integration costs for Novartis AH, severance costs, and asset impairments.
+For the first six months of 2016 and 2015, we recognized asset impairment, restructuring, and other special charges of \$189.4 million and \$180.4 million, respectively.
+The charges for the first six months of 2016 were associated with asset impairments related to the closure of an animal health manufacturing facility in Ireland as well as integration and severance costs related to the acquisition of Novartis AH.
+The 2015 charges primarily related to integration costs and intangible asset impairments due to product rationalization resulting from the acquisition of Novartis AH.
 See Note 5 to the consolidated condensed financial statements for additional information.